History of FC Dinamo București: Golden Years

-The early 1990s

 The Cup Winners Cup 1989–1990 season brings new success.
 Dinamo meets Albanian team, Dinamo Tirana 0–1 and 2–0.
 Next is the Greek champion, Panathinaikos 2–0 and 6–1.

-In the quarter finals they meet Partizan Belgrade (with Mijatovici on the field) eliminating them with 2–1 and 2–0.
+In the quarter-finals they meet Partizan Belgrade (with Mijatovici on the field) eliminating them with 2–1 and 2–0.
 After six years of break, Dinamo plays a new continental semifinal this time against Anderlecht Bruxelles, losing twice with 1–0.

 In the summer of 1990, Dinamo – with Mircea Lucescu as coach – conquers a new national title, the 13th.
 Also the team wins the Cup final, against Steaua: 6–4.
 The new CCE season begins with the elimination of Irish team St Patrick's Athletic Dublin (4–0 and 1–1).
 Dinamo is eliminated in the second round by FC Porto.

 The 1991–1992 UEFA Cup Edition faces Dinamo against Figo's Sporting Clube de Portugal, qualifying after a 0–1 loss and a 2–0 victory.
 The next round Dinamo is eliminated by Genoa 1893: 1–3 and 2–2.

 In 1992, the 14th title was added to Dinamo's record.
 It was a triumphal march, with 34 matches and no defeat.